 - No-show: They just don’t show up at and don’t cancel.
 (Status: “No-show” in the Google doc.)
 This is very unfortunate.
 I usually don’t waste any more time in trying to find out the reasons, and apparently, this kind of behavior will not be rewarded with a voucher.

-- Last minute cancelation: They cancel minutes before the interview so that the replacement interviewee cannot be activated.
-We usually inform the replacement interviewees around 12.30pm, and that often works out well.
+- Last minute cancellation: They cancel minutes before the interview so that the replacement interviewee cannot be activated.
+We usually inform the replacement interviewees around 12.30 pm, and that often works out well.
 If we, however, only learn about the cancellation by 3 pm, the chances of the replacement interviewee being able to jump in are rather slim—but it’s always worth a try.

 - And you are?
 They show up despite having been declined via email.
 (Status: “Declined by us, 2nd winner” in the Google doc.)
 In this case, you either interview both or you send the second winner away.
 (In any case, we were generous and awarded the compensation for showing up.)

 - Limbo: They are not available on their telephone during the morning hours, despite the prior agreement.
 This puts you in the position, where you don’t know, if this may be a no-show or if they simply forgot about the phone call and will turn up to the interview on time.
 In this case, I normally don’t activate the replacement interviewees.